Types of Server Virtualization in Computer Network

 - Hardware Support Required

-chroot starts during boot up.
-The kernel uses root filesystems to load drivers and perform other early stage system initialisation tasks.
-It then switches to another root filesystem using chroot command to mount an on -disk file system as its final root filesystem, and continue system initialization and configuration within that file system.
+chroot starts during bootup.
+The kernel uses root filesystems to load drivers and perform other early-stage system initialization tasks.
+It then switches to another root filesystem using chroot command to mount an on-disk file system as its final root filesystem and continue system initialization and configuration within that file system.

-The chroot mechanism of system level virtualisation is an extension of this concept.
-It enables the system to start virtual servers with their own set of processes which execute relative to their own filesystem root directories.
+The chroot mechanism of system-level virtualization is an extension of this concept.
+It enables the system to start virtual servers with their own set of processes that execute relative to their own filesystem root directories.

-The main difference between system level and server virtualisation is wether different operating systems can be run on different virtual systems.
-If all virtual servers must share the same copy of operating system it is system level virtualisation and if different servers can have different operating systems ( including different versions of a single operating system) it is server virtualisation.
+The main difference between system-level and server virtualization is whether different operating systems can be run on different virtual systems.
+If all virtual servers must share the same copy of the operating system it is system-level virtualization and if different servers can have different operating systems ( including different versions of a single operating system) it is server virtualization.

 - Can host many more virtual servers